elianaostro/Applying_RL/README.md

-# Applying Evolutionary Artificial Neural Networks
+# Applying Reinforcement Learning to Car Navigation

 A 2D Unity simulation in which cars learn to navigate themselves through different courses.
 The cars are steered by a feedforward Neural Network.
-The weights of the network are trained using a modified genetic algorithm.
+The weights of the network can be trained using Reinforcement Learning (PPO) via ML-Agents.
 Short demo video of an early version: https://youtu.be/rEDzUT3ymw4